oblivia-simplex/Narrativity/2_schneider.md

 grasping irregularly at the air with my mouth.
 He spoke, and he would always speak, first.

-\"But you should eat more slowly!
-At the very least you should know that!\"
+"But you should eat more slowly!
+At the very least you should know that!"

 She had opened the windows.
 The air was slow in coming, but when it finally reached me, I already felt that it had calmed me and that the